abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-2/index.md

 Queues in a given process occur right before a step with limited capacity and/or high utilization (Product management, Engineering, QA).
 Capacity utilization is the single most important factor in the occurrence of queues.
 This is somewhat natural because when a process is run at 100% utilization, any new work would automatically sit on the "waiting" queue until someone has the free capacity to take it.

-The interesting part is that capacity utilization affects the size of the queue exponentially: going from 80% utilization to 90% utilization would double the queue size; going from 90% to 95% will double it once again.
-Since the queue size also affects the cycle time of each new job, you have to be careful what percent utilization you operate your processes on.
-If cycle time is important — choose lower utilization, which would guarantee a quick turnaround time for important new tasks.
+**The Queue Multiplier Effect**: Capacity utilization affects queue size exponentially, not linearly.
+This creates a powerful but often overlooked relationship:

+- Increasing from 80% to 90% utilization → Queue size doubles
+- Increasing from 90% to 95% utilization → Queue size doubles again
+- Approaching 100% utilization → Queue size approaches infinity

+This exponential relationship means small changes in utilization create dramatic changes in wait times.
+Since queue size directly determines how long each new job waits before being processed, your utilization target becomes a critical business decision:

+- If fast response time is critical → Target lower utilization (70-80%)
+- If maximum throughput is critical → Target higher utilization (85-95%)
+- If both matter → Find the economic balance point for your specific context

+This relationship explains why seemingly small increases in workload can suddenly cause system-wide delays that feel disproportionate to the change in input.

 ![the effect of queues](./effect-of-queue.jpg)